junhaiqi/Hybrid_clustering/README.md

 Compared to existing demultiplexing tools such as Guppy, this algorithm demonstrates more stable performance across various datasets, especially those comprising a significant number of barcodes.

-You can read more about our algorithm in this preprint:<br>[Renmin Han†1, Junhai Qi†1,2, Yang Xue1 , Xiujuan Sun3, Fa Zhang3*, Xin Gao4* and Guojun Li1*:
- A hybrid unsupervised approach for accurate short read clustering and barcoded sample demultiplexing in nanopore sequencing](https://www.biorxiv.org/content/10.1101/2022.04.13.488186v1.full.pdf)

 For any questions about this project, please contact the developer via the following email: 201911865@mail.sdu.edu.cn.
 ## Table of contents